67 Q&As Crucial To Periodontal Disease or Periodontitis

 33. Is Periodontitis correlated to multiple systemic diseases?

+First, let’s define a scientific correlation… A correlation is a mutual relationship between two things.
 Periodontal Disease can be correlated to multiple systemic diseases including endocrine disease, diabetes, and heart disease.
 This is why if you have any of these diseases or any other systemic disease, your oral health should be of utmost importance to you.
+Also, you must work with your physician to keep your systemic disease well controlled if you have this disease.

 34. Is Periodontitis associated with cardiovascular disease?